bevyengine/rfcs/rfcs/51-animation-composition.md

  - The state of the graph does not need to be evaluated for every sampling.
  - Curves can be sampled in `ClipId` order based on the influence map.
 This iteration should be cache friendly.
- - No allocation is inherently required during sampling.  (`Animatable::blend` may require it for some types).
+ - No allocation is inherently required during sampling.
  - This process is (mostly) branch free and can be accelerated easily with SIMD compatible `Animatable::blend` implementations.